jmaggio14/imagepypelines/README.rst

 The `imagepypelines` package consists of high level tools which simplify the construction of complex image processing, computer vision, and machine learning frameworks.
 During our time in the undergrad Imaging Science program at the Rochester Institute of Technology, we found ourselves writing and rewriting code for things as simple as data type casting and displaying imagery when debugging, causing more trouble than mathematical or logical bugs themselves!
-Our hope is that the plug-and-play, easily-customizable nature of `imagepypelines` will allow all data-driven scientists to construct complex frameworks quickly for prototyping applications, and serve as a valuable educational tool for those interested in learning traditionally tough subject matter in a friendly environment!
+Our hope is that the plug-and-play, easily-customizable nature of `imagepypelines` allows all data-driven scientists to construct complex frameworks quickly for prototyping applications, and serve as a valuable educational tool for those interested in learning traditionally tough subject matter in a friendly environment!

 To achieve this goal, our development team always adheres to the following 5 core principles: